CyR1en/Voxx/Docs/Final.md

 ##### Response-Request Connection

-This connection from the client handles all of the request that's coming in from the it to the server.
+This connection from the client handles all the requests that are coming in from it to the server.
 This connection is essentially a blocking connection where a client sends a request to the server and will wait for a response. *<u>If you're implementing you're own client, you may want to set a socket timeout.</u>*

 ##### Update Message Connection

 The update message connection is a supplemental connection that a client sets up to receive update messages from the server.
-This connection must be setup correctly and a `Response-Request` connection must be established before this connection is setup.
+This connection must be setup correctly and a `Response-Request` connection must be established before this connection is set up.
 Specification for setting up this connection could be found under the heading [Update Message](#update-message)

 ### Request format

-Before we can list down all the valid request that a client can make to the server, let’s talk about the format of a request.
+Before we can list down all the valid requests that a client can make to the server, let’s talk about the format of a request.
 The format of a request is pretty straight forward and looks like the following:

 ```json
 {